conventions

 class AClassName(object):

-you can use any case you like but TitleCase keeps things consistent
+I can use any case I want but TitleCase keeps things consistent

 • variables (attributes) and function (method) names are in snake_case for example